-To find out more on Dr. Scott Jones click here
+To find out more on Dr. Scott Jones.

-Overarching Goal - To aid students in the formation process of a sublime life in the spiritual, intellectual, and moral realms
+The Overarching goal of the Bryan College Honors Institute is to aid students in the formation process of a sublime life in the spiritual, intellectual, and moral realms.

 - Judicial — Students will be equipped to express advanced thoughts in written and oral forms about subject matters in various disciplines, particularly in their major discipline area of study.